colames/Bio709_GQProject/Bio709_GQProject/Bio709_project_final.md

     else:
         sequence = sequence + line

-#chnage all characters to uppercase, remove N's and carriage returns
+#chnage all characters to uppercase and remove carriage returns
 sequence = sequence.upper().replace("\n", "")

-#create an object "shuff" that contains the shuffled genome
+#create an object "shuff" that contains the shuffled genome.
+I used k-let size of 6 to try to conserve codon usage to some extent.
 shuff = ushuffle.shuffle(sequence, len(sequence), 6)

 #re-shuffle the shuffled sequence and search for GQs each time